vishvapatel/java_programs/README.md

 # java_programs
-This repo consists of my java programs from college as well as i practiced.Hope you find all the code running. if any duobts please comment or write me below.
+This repo consists of my java programs from college as well as i practiced.Hope you find all the code running. if any doubts please comment or write me below.